founderlab/frameworkstein/packages/fetch-component-data/readme.md

 ------------------

 Redux middleware to ensure container components get a chance to load their data when they're mounted.
-Detects `redux-router` or `react-router-redux` route change actions and calls `fetchComponentData` on the component of the route that is being navigated to.
+Detects `connected-react-router` route change actions and calls `fetchData` on the component of each matching route.

-This middleware is much the same as adding a call to `fetchData` in each component's `componentDidMount` function.

 fetchComponentData
 ------------------

-Calls Component.fetchData on a list of React Components.
+Expects a `branch` option, an array of matching routes provided by react-router.
+Calls `fetchData` on each route's component.
 Used to tie in the data loading story for Frameworkstein.

 Best used in conjunction with [redux-request-middleware](https://github.com/frameworkstein/redux-request-middleware) or another method of returning a promise from dispatched actions.
 See there for more detailed docs.

-Used internally by `fl-react-server`.
+Used internally by `fl-react-server` to ensure data is loaded before doing a server side render.

-There's no magic here, just a convenience function that enforces the `fetchData` convention.